top of page

 For entrepreneurs, “drip or drown” represents taking risks to succeed and stand out in a crowded marketplace.
 Those with the “drip” can differentiate themselves from their competitors, while those who “drown” struggle to get noticed.

 “Drip or drown” may have started as a childhood game, but it has evolved into a meaningful mindset that resonates with people from all walks of life, whether middle-aged moms or teenage hipsters.
 That’s the power and magic of words to surprise, inspire, puzzle, and connect people across cultures.
-So the next time you’re picking out your wardrobe for a fun night out, preparing for a big meeting, or faced with an everyday challenge, tell yourself that you have the “drip” to succeed.
+So the next time you’re picking out your wardrobe for a fun night out, preparing for a big meeting, or faced with an everyday challenge, consider the "swagger" of language, and tell yourself that you have the “drip” to succeed.

 Julian Guthrie is the Founder & CEO of Alphy.